Pre-Existing Damage vs. Storm Damage: Fighting the

 Why Carriers Love the “Wear and Tear” Argument

 Standard homeowner policies exclude damage from wear and tear, gradual deterioration, and maintenance failures.
-Carriers know this — and they exploit it by reclassifying storm damage as pre-existing.
+Carriers know this — and they use it to their advantage by reclassifying storm damage as pre-existing.
 The strategy works because:

-• It shifts the burden.Once the carrier says “wear and tear,” the policyholder must prove otherwise — which requires hiring an expert and fighting back.
-Many people don't.
+- It shifts the burden.Once the carrier says “wear and tear,” the policyholder must prove otherwise — which requires hiring an expert and fighting back.
+Many people do not.

 How to Distinguish Storm Damage From Pre-Existing Conditions